MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/sales-status-map.md

 | Invoiced            | Invoiced                          | Invoice                                    | Invoiced        |
 | Cancelled           | Cancelled                         | Not applicable                             | Canceled        |

-When the map for the  Dynamics 365 Sales order headers entity is running, and additional processing status is introduced with the below resulting status map:
+If the map for the *Dynamics 365 Sales order headers* entity is running, an additional processing status (*Delivered and Partially Invoiced*) is introduced.
+The following stable shows the resulting status map.

 | Processing Status                 | Status in Supply Chain Management | Document Status in Supply Chain Management | Status in Sales |
 |-----------------------------------|-----------------------------------|--------------------------------------------|-----------------|